 How Will The Opioid Vaccine Work?

-All vaccines work in a similar manner — through teaching the body’s immune system to create antibodies that can recognize and destroy antigens, like the poliovirus or the seasonal flu.
+All vaccines work similarly: through teaching the body’s immune system to create antibodies that can recognize and destroy antigens, like the poliovirus or the seasonal flu.

 An opioid vaccine would be designed to teach the body to recognize an opioid molecule in the body, and the resulting immune response would prevent the opioids from entering the brain.